Bairoflus/Proyecto-Videojuego/videogame/documentation/GDD.md

 ## 7. Background and Style

 A temporal fracture scattered eras across one world.
 You are a lone fighter traveling across time to stabilize it.
-The game’s visuals reflect the era progression, while the soundtrack evolves from organic to digital.
+The game's visuals reflect the era progression, while the soundtrack evolves from organic to digital.
 The story unfolds subtly through enemy design and world transitions.

 ---